dm-abreu/python-challenge-1/README.md

 ## python-challenge-1

-This README file provides an overview of the food truck ordering system you've built using Python.
+This README file provides an overview of the food truck ordering system using Python.

 ### What is it?

-This interactive program simulates a food truck ordering experience, allowing customers to browse menus, select items, and place orders.
+This interactive program simulates a food truck ordering experience, allowing customers to browse menus, select number items, and place orders and receipts.

 ### Features: